aziz-usenov1/AWS-Use-Case/README.md

 ✅ Configuration is done and ready to use AWS services programmatically.

-As a next step, I imported boto3 library, which is main library used to get access for AWS services programmatically.
-Since I always use VS code environment for coding, I really wanted to ensure that I have the similar setup with AWS and the solution is AWS S3.
+As a next step, I imported ❗️**boto3**❗️ library, which is main library used to get access for AWS services programmatically.
+Since I always use VS code environment for coding, I really wanted to ensure that I have the similar setup with AWS and the solution is **AWS S3**.
 It is really nice to store all your files securely on the cloud for easy access.
 This was really a nice practice for uploading and calling documents directly from my bucket programmatically rather than doing on the website itself playing with UI.
 So, the following was used to set up boto3 client for S3 and uploading documents:

 ```
 import pprint